 I have to agree with J.R.R.
 Tolkien that not all who wander are lost.
 As mentioned in point number 1, not everyone who travels is trying to escape his/her life situation.
 Yes, at a certain point of our lifetime, we may experience some life crisis — such as not feeling sure where our life is heading, if we’re doing the right things for ourselves, how our actions today can impact our future and the future of others, and so on.

 Those who have left their jobs to travel the world have their own personal reasons for why they travel.
-If you assume that they’re the dropouts of the system we’ve created, so be it.
+If we assume that they’re the dropouts of the system we’ve created, so be it.
 Being a dropout is not necessarily a bad thing.
 It’s not fair to conclude that all of these dropouts have basically given up on, what we call a ‘stable life’, because they’re weak.
-This is how I look at it: No matter which path you may choose in life, life is never going to be easy anyway.
-As long as you’ve got a strong will to live, even in the most unconventional lifestyle, life will still continue.
+This is how I look at it: No matter which path you choose in life, life is never going to be easy anyway.
+As long as you’ve got a strong will to live, even in the most unconventional lifestyle, life itself will continue.

-8. There are solutions to all problems
+8. There are solutions to most problems

 Whenever I travel, I’ve always had to deal with all kinds of problems.
 Not much money left.
 Sometimes no money at all.
 Got lost.
 Harassed.
 Scammed.
 And so on.
 Yes, solving problems when I’m outside of my comfort zone is indeed challenging, but solving problems is never impossible.